42ity/fty-nut/README.md

 make
 make check # to run self-test
 ```
-Compilation of fty-nut creates two binaries - fty-nut and fty-nut-configurator, which are run by systemd service.
+Compilation of fty-nut creates two binaries _fty-nut_ and _fty-nut-configurator_, which are run by systemd service.

 ## How to run